casa-business-manager/CASA/README.md

 1. `kill3000` - kills processes with port 3000 (execute frontend in case you lose the terminal but it is still running).
 2. `kill8080` - kills processes with port 8080 (execute backend in case you lose the terminal but it is still running).
 3. `mvnStart` - command line shortcut to start the backend without needing the extension (must run from backend/ directory).
+4. `dualStart` - command line shortcut to start both the frontend and backend simultaneously from any directory.
-4. `resetDB` - DROPs (deletes) the entire database, then creates a fresh one.
+5. `resetDB` - DROPs (deletes) the entire database, then creates a fresh one.
 May show an error if there is no database to DROP.